-How does an induction hob work?
+How does an induction cooktop work?

-What factors are important when choosing a new frying pan for induction?
+Which factors are important when choosing a new frying pan for induction?

 Material